JeremiaStalder/advanced-econometrics/README.md

 1. correlation matrix (done)
 2. boxplots / hists for continuous variables (before and after transformation, univariate)
 3. boxplots / hists for continous variables grouped by (1) participation OR (2) eligiblilty
-3. cross tabulation for participation, eligibility and other binary variables (to see if each group has sufficient obs + can test for independence of variable and treatment via chi-square-test -> if independent then variable is no true confounder)
+4. cross tabulation for participation, eligibility and other binary variables (to see if each group has sufficient obs + can test for independence of variable and treatment via chi-square-test -> if independent then variable is no true confounder)
+5. classic boring descriptives table for all variables